 CRITERIA: The LARS: 24-513 audit must be submitted within six months after the most recent fiscal year.
-Due to the fact during the audit, the audit firm and the Town became aware of a suspected fraud occurrence.
-Due to the extensive checking of this problem along with the Mayor, the audit was unable to be submitted within the prescribed time frame.
+Due to the fact during the audit, just days before the prescribed time frame, the Entity was closed with no utilities two days due to storm damage, and the Town clerk had an unexpected death in her family..
 This was not a fault of the Town or the Audit firm.